Revolutions in

 • Revolution 4: Lloyd Green adds the F raise to open up another vista for the PSG.
 The change is first recorded in 1968, on D-I-V-O-R-C-E by Tammy Wynette.
 Of course the F change becomes part of the standard E9 tuning.

 At each step, some limitations inherent in the mechanical or musical design of the instrument were eliminated and its potential expanded.
 For example, its early design allowed only one or two raises or lowers per string.
-The styles of music generally played on the pedal steel and the state of the art of the mechanical design of the instrument effectively led to only two basic tunings.
+The styles of music generally played on the pedal steel and the state of the art of the mechanical design of the instrument led to two particular tunings.
 Therefore, many TPSGs were, and still are, built with two necks.

 Later, as triple changes per string were possible, the Universal evolved, wherein one physical neck of 12 strings merged the E9 and B6 tunings to provide the functionality of both standard tunings (Maurice Anderson and Bill Keith were proponents of the Universal.).
 Nevertheless, many players continue to play double-neck guitars.